android/renderscript-intrinsics-replacement-toolkit/README.md

 These functions execute multithreaded on the CPU.
 They take advantage of Neon/AdvSimd on Arm processors and SSE on Intel's.

-Compared to the RenderScript Intrinisics, this Toolkit is simpler to use and twice as fast when executing on the CPU.
+Compared to the RenderScript Intrinsics, this Toolkit is simpler to use and twice as fast when executing on the CPU.
 However RenderScript Intrinsics allow more flexibility for the type of allocations supported.
 This toolkit does not support allocations of floats;
 most the functions support ByteArrays and Bitmaps.